 1. Use social media as a core engagement tool

 Move away from the idea that social media is simply a promotional tool or connectivity medium.
 Think of it as an engagement tool – and take it seriously.
 When your customers like your Facebook page or Instagram account, follow you on Twitter or join your LinkedIn group, they are showing trust that you can offer them value and help.
-Customers have needs that you can satisfy, so use social media to connect with your customers, to share valuable content, to find out what their problems are and to provide solutions.
+Customers have needs that you can satisfy, so use social media to connect with your customers, share valuable content, find out what their problems are and provide solutions.
 Create content that will make your customers think – ‘that is exactly what I was looking for!’

 2. Make sure your brand is human

 To engage with your brand, your customers need to feel that it is personable.
 This is easier for B2C brands, but B2B brands can find authentic ways to ‘be more human’.
 Find your internal brand advocators and natural communicators and make them your thought leaders.
 Use these individuals to create the brand presence and roll out a planned content strategy, with blogging, videos, speaker opportunities, white papers, webinars, etc. They will help to evolve the brand’s personality – and put a face to it that your customers will learn to recognise and trust.